bluemarblepayroll/objectable/README.md

 ### Setting Values

-Say we want to update a the `id` and `first` attributes from the objects:
+Say we want to update the `id` and `first` attributes from the objects:

 ```ruby
 resolver = Objectable.resolver